Avaiga/taipy-getting-started/step_01/ReadMe.md

 `<|{variable}|slider|min=min_value|max=max_value|>`.

 For each visual element you wish to add to your web page, you must include the syntax above inside your markdown string (representing your page).
-For example, at the beginning of the page, let’s display:
+For example, at the beginning of the page, let's display:

 - a Python variable *n_week*;

-- a slider that will “visually” modify the value of *n_week*.
+- a slider that will "visually" modify the value of __n_week__.

 Here is the overall syntax: